-You can reap the benefits of the following features from your ticket window by integrating ServiceDesk Plus and Desktop Central:
+You can reap the benefits of the following features from your ticket window by integrating ServiceDesk Plus and Endpoint Central:

-Note: If both Desktop Central and ServiceDesk Plus scan the assets in your network, please be noted that the existing information will be overwritten with the latest information.
-Desktop Central's agent performs differential asset scan whereby only the changes since last asset scan will be posted to the server.
+Note: If both Endpoint Central and ServiceDesk Plus scan the assets in your network, please be noted that the existing information will be overwritten with the latest information.
+Endpoint Central's agent performs differential asset scan whereby only the changes since last asset scan will be posted to the server.
 This intelligence helps you in saving your network bandwidth.
 The agent is known for it's precision in rendering the asset details.
-Desktop Central's IT Asset Management module has the ability to detect hardware/software changes in the network right from your mobile app.
+Endpoint Central IT Asset Management module has the ability to detect hardware/software changes in the network right from your mobile app.
 With advanced features like software metering, you can track the licensed software usage and scan different file types to review memory usage.
 You can also schedule and generate your reports, thus making it easier to monitor your assets.

 Every organization maintains a list of prohibited software that are barred from employee usage which mostly include gaming and social networking applications, who's usage might equate to serious productivity losses apart from the compliance issues they may raise.
 Therefore prohibiting software is not a choice anymore, rather a mandatory routine that avoids productivity/compliance lapses.